Contents:

 Is this content written by an expert or enthusiast who demonstrably knows the topic well?

-Comes back to authorship once again – note the difference in language though: ‘expert or enthusiast’.
+This comes back to authorship once again — note the difference in language though: ‘expert or enthusiast’.
 It suggests that Google believes you can be a trusted source simply based on the frequency of publication of content related to a particular topic.
 Makes sense, right?
 There are plenty of businesses where there’s a limit to the official qualifications you can gain, so how else do you demonstrate authority?
 Via self-teaching and dissemination of value-added content.

-Is the content free from easily-verified factual errors?
+Is the content free from easily verified factual errors?

 This is content 101 stuff.

-This is YMYL specific but an interesting point.
+This is YMYL specific, but an interesting point.

 Presentation and production questions